-INFORMATIVE AND PERSUASIVE In the extemporaneous informative speaking and extemporaneous persuasive speaking contests, contestants deliver an informative or persuasive speech from a topic based on national, international and Texas issues and derived from the speaker's background of research on current events.
+INFORMATIVE AND PERSUASIVE In the extemporaneous informative speaking and extemporaneous persuasive speaking contests, or persuasive speech from a topic based on national, international and Texas issues and derived from the speaker's background of research on current events.
 Each participant school may enter three students in each contest in its district meet.
 Speaking topics are provided at each contest level by the UIL.

 Complete contest rules, information on how topics are developed and suggested resources for contest preparations are discussed in detail in the UIL Informative and Persuasive Speaking Handbook, which can be downloaded free of charge from the UIL website.
-Additional information is available on the extemporaneous speaking webpage: http://www.uiltexas.org/ speech/extemp
+Additional information is available on the extemporaneous speaking webpage: